-You can appeal by completing the protest form provided by the appraisal district and indicating both excessive value (market value) and unequal appraisal as the basis for appeal.
-In addition, the property owner can simply send a notice that identifies the property, and indicates dissatisfaction with some determination of the appraisal office.
-The notice does not need to be on an official form, although the comptroller does provide a form for the convenience of property owners.
+You can appeal by completing the protest form provided by the appraisal district.
+Make sure to indicate both excessive value (market value) and unequal appraisal as the basis for appeal.
+In addition, the property owner can simply send a notice that identifies the property.
+It should also indicate dissatisfaction with some determination of the appraisal office.
+The notice does not need to be on an official form.
+Although the comptroller does provide a form for the convenience of property owners.
 (You can access the protest form at www.cutmytaxes.com .)

 House Bill 201 – helpful information

 House Bill 201 is the industry jargon for a property owner’s option to request information the appraisal district will use at the hearing.
 It also allows the owner to receive a copy 14 days before the hearing.
 The name House Bill 201 is derived from the bill used to enact the law.
 The details for House Bill 201 are located in sections 41.461 and 41.67d of the Texas Property Tax Code.
 When filing a protest, the property owner should additionally request in writing that the appraisal district provide a copy of any information the appraisal district plans to introduce at the hearing.

 The appraisal district will typically require the property owner to come to the appraisal district office to pick up the information.
 They may charge a nominal fee, typically $0.10 per page.
 While the cost for House Bill 201 requests are quite low (typically $0.50 to $2.00 per property for residential and commercial) the information is invaluable in preparing for the hearing.
 In addition, filing a House Bill 201 request is important because it limits the information the appraisal district can present at the hearing to what was provided to the property owner two weeks before the hearing.